Llannelongue/pgs-covid19/docs/index.markdown

  To facilitate downstream analysis, all the PGSs are calculated on UK Biobank and tested on INTERVAL.

 ## About us
-These work was led by Yu Xu, Scott R. Ritchie, Bram..., Loïc Lannelongue and Michael Inouye.
+These work was led by ...

 ### Supported by: